-The accounting policies of Contra Costa Community College District's General Obligation Bond Construction Fund (Measure E) conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants (AICPA).
+The accounting policies of Contra Costa Community College District's (the District) General Obligation Bond Construction Fund (Measure E) conform to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).
 The District's General Obligation Bond Construction Fund (Measure E) accounts for the financial transactions in accordance with the policies and procedures of the California Community Colleges Budget and Accounting Manual.